rowlandcoping/lost-king-part1/TESTING.md

  - Glowing Orb did not populate item slot if found in dining room.
  - Glowing Orb could be discovered multiple times in abandoned dining room
  - In battle a weapon with an attack value of 0 would actually reduce your minimum attack, and a weapon with a value of 1 did nothig to improve it.
 Updated code so this was no longer the case.
+ - This is not a bug, but after testing I believe the vulnerability buff may be somewhat overpowered.